Iterate and Loop

 to express new patterns of iteration in a convenient way.

-iteration features would do well to consider setf.
-Of course,
+iteration features would do well to consider setf

 It's easy to use, for one thing.
 It's extensible—you can define new